Best Web-based Help Desks

 SolarWinds Service Desk

-SolarWinds Service Desk goes beyond the requirements for a Help Desk system because it includes change management and system monitoring functions as well.
+SolarWinds Service Desk goes beyond the requirements for a help desk system because it includes change management and system monitoring functions as well.
 The utility was designed to integrate ITIL processes, which are implemented as workflows and checklists.
 Service Desk came first in an industry-wide comparison report where it won an award, download the report here.

 Key Features:

-• ITIL workflows
+• ITIL Workflows: Integrates ITIL-compliant workflows for streamlined operations.

 Why do we recommend it?